csjiangwm/OCR-standard/README.md

 DenseNet result<br>
 ![](https://github.com/csjiangwm/OCR-standard/blob/master/images/densenet.png) <br>

 It can be seen that the method can achieve a good performance in Chinese character recognition, but achieve a bad performance in numeric character and English character.
-Training data is the main reason to this result.
+Training data is the main reason for this result.
 So you may want to train your own model.

 ## Train CTPN